spacetelescope/stenv/docs/source/windows.rst

 .. image:: ./images/wsl_terminal.png
 	:alt: terminal window showing a Bash shell

-After installation completes, WSL will now provide a functional Linux shell.
+After installation completes, you now have a functional Linux operating system.

-You have access to many Windows utilities fron WSL, and many WSL utilities from the Windows shell.
+You have access to many Windows utilities from within the Linux shell, and many WSL utilities from the Windows shell.
 By default, the Windows partition is mounted at ``/mnt/c``.

 Microsoft provides `documentation on interoperability between Windows and WSL <https://docs.microsoft.com/en-us/windows/wsl/interop>`_.